nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case ends.
 * 1c.
 The given index is larger than the size of the task list.
     * 1c1.
 MODPRO shows an error message stating the range of indexes of the task list. </br>
       Use case ends.
+* 1d.
+The task is not linked to any exam.
+    * 1d1.
+MODPRO shows an error message stating that task is already unlinked. </br>
+      Use case ends.

 **Use case: Showing the tasks of an exam**